FireController1847/masmtest/README.md

 # MASM Test
-Experimenting with the Microsoft Assembly programming language.
+Experimenting with the Microsoft Macro Assembler and the Assembly programming language.